Danilo09/gym-typescript/README.md

 # Hello everyone!

+### Resume:

-### This app was built in order to practice and get knowledge about a application using REACTJS + Vite, TypeScript, Tailwind.
+This app was built in order to practice and get knowledge about a application using REACTJS + Vite, TypeScript, Tailwind.

 ## Getting Started